Sōsaku-hanga: Origins and principles

+Early development and institutions

+In 1914, Onchi, Fujimori and Tanaka, three students at the Tokyo Academy, founded the magazine Tsukuhae, and in 1915 an important exhibition on German Expressionism was held.

 In its formative years, the sōsaku-hanga movement, like many others such as the shin-hanga, futurism and proletarian art movements, struggled to survive, experiment and find a voice in an art scene dominated by those mainstream arts that were well received by the Bunten (Japan Art Academy).
 Hanga in general (including shin-hanga) did not achieve the status of Western oil paintings (yōga) in Japan.
 Hanga was considered a craft that was inferior to paintings and sculptures.
 Ukiyo-e woodblock prints had always been considered as mere reproductions for mass commercial consumption, as opposed to the European view of ukiyo-e as art, during the climax of Japonisme.
 It was impossible for sōsaku-hanga artists to make a living by just doing creative prints.
 Many of the later renowned sōsaku-hanga artists, such as Kōshirō Onchi (also known as the father of the creative print movement), were book illustrators and wood carvers.
 It was not until 1927 that hanga was accepted by the Teiten (the former Bunten).
 In 1935, extracurricular classes on hanga were finally permitted.

+As early as 1918, the Nihon Sōsaku Hanga Kyōkai had been formed; it would soon grow into the movement's leading association for creative printmakers before dissolving in 1931 and being reborn as the Nihon Hanga Kyōkai.
+In June 1918 Yamamoto had co-founded the association with the lithographer Kazuma Oda, the horishi Takeo Terasaki, and the hanga artist Kogan Tobari, already a member of the Pan no Kai; the Nihon Sōsaku Hanga Kyōkai held its first exhibition at the Mitsukoshi department store gallery in Nihonbashi on 15–20 January 1919, showing 277 works by twenty-six artists, including two English artists resident in Japan, Bernard Leach and W. Westley Manning, and Yamamoto himself, who exhibited seventeen woodcuts and two etchings.
+The exhibition drew twenty thousand visitors and was widely covered by the press, including a special issue of the magazine Mizue containing an article in which Yamamoto set out the principles of the art form and the goals of the Nihon Sōsaku Hanga Kyōkai; its success was such that the exhibition was repeated at Mitsukoshi in Osaka.
+Following the 1919 exhibition, Yamamoto passed leadership of the Nihon Sōsaku Hanga Kyōkai to Onchi.